tumblr-byte/safe-fall-detection/README.md

 This project uses a **YOLO-based computer vision model** to detect falls from video input and trigger alerts if a person remains on the ground for more than **5 seconds**.
 It is implemented with a **Streamlit app**, where users can upload videos and get annotated results with alerts.

+Here is the link for the live demo: [Live Demo](https://safe-fall-detection.streamlit.app/)

 ---

 ## What It Does